Aapzu/super-duper-pentago/documentation/topic-definition.md

 The winner is the player, who first gets 5 of their marbles in a row, horizontally, vertically or diagonally.
 If the board gets full without any of the players getting 5 in line, the game is tied, and an another on can be started.

-More accurate rules and strategies can be seen

 More accurate rules and strategies can be seen [here](https://webdav.info.ucl.ac.be/webdav/ingi2261/ProblemSet3/PentagoRulesStrategy.pdf)

 ### The Use Cases